 1/2 teaspoon finely ground black pepper

 Preheat your oven to 425 degrees.
-Toss the cut and thawed okra with the buttermilk and allow it to sit for several minutes while you make the coating.
+Toss the cut and thawed okra with the buttermilk and allow it to sit for ten minutes.
+Transfer the okra to a strainer set over the sink or another bowl and allow extra buttermilk to drain while you make the coating.

-In a medium-sized bowl combine the flour, corn flour, salt and pepper.
-Drizzle one tablespoon of oil over the flours and cut in with a fork or your fingers until all lumps of oil are completely mixed in and the breading will hold together when pinched.
+In a medium-sized bowl combine the corn flour, salt and pepper.
+Drizzle one tablespoon of oil over the flour and cut in with a fork or your fingers until all lumps of oil are completely mixed in and the breading will hold together when pinched.

 Place in the oven and bake for 15 minutes.
 Remove from the oven and use a spatula to turn the okra.
 Spray again with oil or non-stick cooking spray and return the okra to the oven.
 Cook for an additional 15 minutes.
 Remove from the oven a second time and test the okra to see if is done to your liking.
 If you are making the okra ahead of time or if you like okra on the softer side then stop at this point.
 If you like super crunchy crispy okra turn the okra again, spray again and return to the oven.
 Cook the okra for another 10-15 minutes or until the okra is crunchy enough for you.
 Remove from the oven and season to taste with additional salt.
 Try not to eat all of it before you get it to the table.
 To reheat or finish cooking after making it ahead return it to a 425 degree oven for 10 to 15 minutes.